Planning Your Windows 10 Deployment: VMware Workspace ONE Operational TutorialVMware Workspace ONE UEM 1810 or later

 The agent-based enrollment method now uses VMware Workspace ONE Intelligent Hub (formerly known as AWAgent).
 The primary use case for agent-based enrollment is existing company-owned or BYOD devices that the end user self-onboards.
 The workflow is similar to the standard onboarding workflows for iOS and Android devices.

-Microsoft Azure Active Directory Enrollment Workflows
+Microsoft Azure Active Directory Enrollment

 Workspace ONE UEM integrates with Azure AD, providing a robust selection of onboarding workflows that apply to a wide range of Windows 10 use cases.
 However, Azure licensing requirements stipulate that you must purchase an additional Azure AD Premium license to complete this integration.

-Microsoft Azure AD Join and Connect
+- Enrolling using Azure AD Join

 In partnership with Dell Configuration Services, Workspace ONE UEM supports creating provisioning packages to install applications and configurations on your Dell Windows 10 devices before they leave the factory.
 To use Dell Provisioning for VMware Workspace ONE, you must participate in Dell Configuration Services.
-For more information, see Configuration Services.

 - Azure AD Joining with Premium licenses